JoeSiew/K-MeanClusteringCSharp/README.md

 K-Mean Clustering - Language C#

 ## Problem definition
 You are hired by a school to perform a grouping of students based on the mark for 24 students in order for school to design different curriculum for different group of students in subsequent semesters.
-You have to advise the school to group these students into groups that you have discovered.
+You have to advise the school to group students in table 3 into groups that you have discovered.

 Table 1 below shows the simulated results for four subjects (Chemistry, History, Biology, Chinese) of 24 students in a secondary school in first semester.